 For recent grads these days, it’s almost a no-brainer to include computer skills but you should still make a list.
 The most commonly sought-after skills are Microsoft Office Suite (Word, Excel, PowerPoint, Outlook), PC and Mac Skills, and sometimes Adobe Creative Suite (Acrobat, Photoshop, Illustrator, InDesign).
 But don’t forget to include database knowledge, typing speed, and any industry-specific software skills.

 If you’re actually pursuing a position in technology, this section may be one of your biggest.
-Go crazy; just use subcategories to break up extremely long list.
+Go crazy; just use subcategories to break up extremely long lists.

-This list should often go at the bottom of the resume, since it’s more about what you’re looking for than about what the employer needs.
-Nonetheless, list your geniunine interests related to your target job and target field.
+This list should often go at the bottom of the resume since it’s more about what you’re looking for than about what the employer needs.
+Nonetheless, list your genuine interests related to your target job and target field.

 In doing so, you’ll attract like-minded people.
 Also, should you land a job that aligns with your interests, it’s inevitable you’ll do well, impress people, and advance more quickly and deeper into areas you’re passionate about.

 That should get you started.
 Again, there’s always something to say.
 And Congrats to you for embarking on a new career.

 I love working with recent graduates and people in the midst of life transition.
 My background in Career Counseling really comes in handy, in this regard.

 If you’re looking for some ideas, have a look at some easy-view resume samples here.